Last Update: 4/26/22

 10) Have the final utility bills been paid or have funds been collected, and held in escrow, for final utility charges?

 D. Your File of Documents

-There may be the need to reference certain information at closing.
+There may be a need to reference certain information at closing.
 This means everything from the MLS listing the buyer received from their real estate agent about the home or condo (does the square footage match with closing documents, like the appraisal?) to the Good Faith Estimate they received from their lender, as well as any notes made during telephone conversations with real estate agents, loan officers, termite inspectors, bank officers, etc.